 - As with email, use a template for your essential message, but shape it to each individual.
 It should be clear to recipients that you’re reaching out to them personally.

 - Text people only during the hours you would call someone.

 - Offer different ways they can support you, like sharing your fundraiser over social networks, donating, or both.

 - Events come in all sizes, from small local gatherings and weekly farmers’ markets to annual events with tens of thousands of attendees.
 The question is: Which events offer you the best fundraising opportunities?

 - It’s hard to beat the effectiveness of meeting people in person.
 Events give you an opportunity to do that efficiently.

-- Each person in attendance could photograph or share your campaign—if you give them something fun and shareable.
+- Each person in attendance could photograph or share your fundraiser—if you give them something fun and shareable.
 It could be as simple as a fun activity at your table.

-- To encourage the spread of your campaign, share your fundraiser URL (and if you are using social media as above, your Facebook page, Twitter handle, or custom hashtag) in your materials.
+- To encourage the spread of your fundraiser, share your fundraiser URL in your materials.

 - Old-fashioned bulletin boards (found in cafés, community centers, and other local establishments) can be surprisingly effective—especially if your cause is hyper-local.